eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 The following data is imported:

-- Public transport Stops
+- Public transport stops
 - Public transport lines that service these stops

-Pulic transport schedules which are needed to make use of the above data are generated with a user-defined service period based on a simulation of the lines.
+Public transport schedules which are needed to make use of the above data are generated with a user-defined service period based on a simulation of the lines.